Dow prepares to defend itself in billion-dollar antitrust trial

-NEW YORK (Reuters) - Dow Chemical Co is preparing to defend itself at trial against allegations it took part in a conspiracy to fix prices of chemicals used to make a wide range of foam products found in cars, furniture and packaging.
+NEW YORK, Jan 16 (Reuters) - Dow Chemical Co is preparing to defend itself at trial against allegations it took part in a conspiracy to fix prices of chemicals used to make a wide range of foam products found in cars, furniture and packaging.

 Dow was one of several chemical company defendants named in a class action lawsuit that started nine years ago.
 But Dow was the only defendant not to settle and is scheduled to go trial on Wednesday in federal court in Kansas City, Kansas.